borgbackup/borg/docs/usage.rst

 .. include:: usage/prune.rst.inc

-The ``prune`` command prunes a repository by deleting archives not matching any of the specified retention options specified.
+The ``prune`` command prunes a repository by deleting archives not matching any of the specified retention options.
 This command is normally used by automated backup scripts wanting to keep a certain number of historic backups.